iGEL/buntuble/README.md

 Ansible scripts to setup my dev machine.

-I'm currently running Ubuntu 14.04 and Ansible 1.5.
+As of Jan 2016 I'm currently running Ubuntu 15.10 and Ansible 1.9.
 As [mentioned in the installation guide](http://docs.ansible.com/intro_installation.html#latest-releases-via-apt-ubuntu), I installed it from the source using `make deb`.